ndwilliams3/jQuery-SlideFooter-for-Hubspot/readme.md

 A CTA can be added to the footer.
 Create an new CTA. the CTA should be between 40px and 80px in height.
 The CTA can be turned into an A/B Test group to have the CTA change between pageviews.
-Click the Export code button and copy only the CTA GUID. in can be found in serveral area of the code. look for this format hs-cta-wrapper-00000000-0000-0000-0000-000000000000 hs-cta-00000000-0000-0000-0000-000000000000 the GUID in the alpha numeric string in the format
+Click the Export code button and copy only the CTA GUID. it can be found in serveral area of the code. look for this format hs-cta-wrapper-00000000-0000-0000-0000-000000000000 hs-cta-00000000-0000-0000-0000-000000000000 the GUID in the alpha numeric string in the format